xun404/Developer/README.md

-# API
+# Developer
-API Service of Aiursoft
+Developer Service of Aiursoft

+Mainly docs and App Service.

+Host at:
+    developer.aiursoft.com